BTI-US/PhotoEditor-Server/README.md

         - `valid`: The validity of the activation code.
         - `expirationDate`: The expiration date of the activation code, null if the activation code is invalid.
         - `message`: The message of the request.
-- `GET /basic/image-keywords`
+- `GET /basic/filename-keywords-download`
-    - Return the keywords as search filters for the image.
+    - Return the keywords as search filters for the image filename.
     - Request Parameters:
         - `userId`: The user ID (same as the `ANDROID_ID`).
     - Response: